MohitAnand01/shl-assessment-recommender/README.md

 For each query:
 Calls the recommender.
 Computes:
+text
+Copy
 Recall@K = #(relevant items in top K) / #(all relevant items) Reports Mean Recall@K across all queries (default K=10).
 Used to tune:
 top_N candidates retrieved from FAISS.
 Weights for similarity vs test-type vs skill boosts.
-Note on Mean Recall@10 = 0:
+Why Mean Recall@10 ≈ 0

 In this implementation, when the provided train labels are used as-is, the computed Mean Recall@10 is very close to 0.
-This is not because the recommendations are random or poor quality (as demonstrated by the live frontend showing relevant Java assessments for Java queries, etc.), but because:
+This is not because the recommendations are random or poor quality (the live frontend shows relevant Java assessments for Java queries, etc.), but because:

 The train label file uses SHL's internal solution IDs or codes.
 The crawler uses public product URLs and names, with its own numeric indices in FAISS.
-These two identifier systems do not map one-to-one, so even semantically correct recommendations are not counted as "hits" under the strict ID-based metric.
+These two identifier systems do not map one-to-one, so even semantically correct recommendations are not counted as “hits” under the strict ID-based metric.
 With more time, a robust ID mapping layer (e.g., fuzzy matching on product names/URLs) would be added so that the offline metric better reflects the observed qualitative relevance of the results.

 9.2 Predictions on Test Set